-- Taking part in sports, games and activities is an essential part of school life for all students.
-All teachers are made aware which students have asthma. - Students with asthma
+- Participating in sports, games, and activities is an essential part of school life for all students.
+All teachers are made aware of which students have asthma. - Students with asthma

-Asthma sufferers who require inhalers are required to keep them on their persons at all times.
+Asthma sufferers who require inhalers must always keep them on their persons.
 Staff will allow them to self-administer when required.

-Letters will be sent to parents at the beginning to the school year reminding them to send a labelled inhaler to the office available should the student forget to bring their inhaler.
+Letters will be sent to parents at the beginning of the school year, reminding them to send a labelled inhaler to the office available should the student forget to bring their inhaler.

-Where long term needs for emergency medical attention exist, such as epilepsy, the school will require specific guidance on the nature of the likely emergency and how to cope with it while awaiting paramedical assistance.
-Detailed written instructions should be sent to the school and the parent/guardian should liaise with their child's class teacher.
-If the emergency is likely to be of a serious nature, emergency contact numbers must be given where an adult is available at all times.
+Where long-term needs for emergency medical attention exist, such as epilepsy, the school will require specific guidance on the likely emergency and how to cope with it while awaiting paramedical assistance.
+Detailed written instructions should be sent to the school, and the parent/guardian should liaise with their child's class teacher.
+If the emergency is likely serious, emergency contact numbers must be given where an adult is always available.